remotesensinginfo/rsgislib/doc/python/source/about.rst

 **Do you offer training on RSGISLib?**

 RSGISLib is taught as part of the Masters course at Aberystwyth University.
-The notes for the Python course, which include a chapter using RSGISLib for object based classification are available `here <https://bitbucket.org/petebunting/python-tutorial-for-spatial-data-processing>`_.
+The notes for the Python course, which include a chapter using RSGISLib for object based classification are available `bitbucket.org/petebunting/python-tutorial-for-spatial-data-processing <https://bitbucket.org/petebunting/python-tutorial-for-spatial-data-processing>`_.
 We gave a training course at the 20th JAXA Kyoto & Carbon initiative meeting on object based classification, the notes are available to download from `Sourceforge <https://sourceforge.net/projects/rsgislib/files/Training/JAXA_GMW_RSGISLibCourse.zip>`_.

 We also write a blog (`spectraldifferences <http://spectraldifferences.wordpress.com/>`_) which contains some tutorials on using RSGISLib as well as other open source software we're involved with.